-Sky Solar Holdings Ltd (NASDAQ:SKYS), a independent power and renewable electricity producers company based in Hong Kong, saw a significant share price rise of over 20% in the past couple of months on the NasdaqCM.
+Sky Solar Holdings Ltd (NASDAQ:SKYS), a renewable energy company based in Hong Kong, saw a double-digit share price rise of over 10% in the past couple of months on the NasdaqCM.
 As a small cap stock, hardly covered by any analysts, there is generally more of an opportunity for mispricing as there is less activity to push the stock closer to fair value.
 Is there still an opportunity here to buy?
-Today I will analyse the most recent data on SKYS’s outlook and valuation to see if the opportunity still exists.
-View our latest analysis for Sky Solar Holdings
+Today I will analyse the most recent data on Sky Solar Holdings’s outlook and valuation to see if the opportunity still exists.
+Check out our latest analysis for Sky Solar Holdings

-Great news for investors – SKYS is still trading at a fairly cheap price.
-I’ve used the price-to-equity ratio in this instance because there’s not enough visibility to forecast its cash flows.
-The stock’s ratio of 8.7x is currently well-below the industry average of 41x, meaning that it is trading at a cheaper price relative to its peers.
-However, given that SKYS’s share is fairly volatile (i.e. its price movements are magnified relative to the rest of the market) this could mean the price can sink lower, giving us another chance to buy in the future.
+Great news for investors – Sky Solar Holdings is still trading at a fairly cheap price.
+My valuation model shows that the intrinsic value for the stock is $28.52, which is above what the market is valuing the company at the moment.
+This indicates a potential opportunity to buy low.
+However, given that Sky Solar Holdings’s share is fairly volatile (i.e. its price movements are magnified relative to the rest of the market) this could mean the price can sink lower, giving us another chance to buy in the future.
 This is based on its high beta, which is a good indicator for share price volatility.

 Investors looking for growth in their portfolio may want to consider the prospects of a company before buying its shares.
-Buying a great company with a robust outlook at a cheap price is always a good investment, so let’s also take a look at SKYS future expectations.
-Though in the case of SKYS, it is expected to deliver a highly negative earnings growth in the next few years, which doesn’t help build up its investment thesis.
-It appears that risk of future uncertainty is high, at least in the near term.
+Buying a great company with a robust outlook at a cheap price is always a good investment, so let’s also take a look at the company’s future expectations.
+In Sky Solar Holdings’s case, its revenues are expected to grow by 51.59% over the next year, indicating a highly optimistic future ahead.
+If expense does not increase by the same rate, or higher, this top line growth should lead to stronger cash flows, feeding into a higher share value.

 What this means for you: